How to Remove Turmeric Stains From Clothing

 -

-Repeat: Repeat steps 2–4 one or two times or until stain removal progress stalls.
+Repeat: Repeat as needed until stain removal progress stalls.

 Note: Turmeric will virtually always leave a yellow pigmentation stain after pre-treatment. learn how to remove these yellow stains in the next step!